m3g/CellListMap.jl/docs/src/ParticleSystem.md

     - The `unitcell` parameter may be:
         - a vector, in which case the system periodic boundaries are Orthorhombic, this is faster.
         - a matrix, in which case the system periodic boundaries are Triclinic (general).
-        - `nothing`, in which case no periodic boundary conditions will be used.
+        - `nothing` (by default), in which case no periodic boundary conditions will be used.
     - `Unitful` quantities can be provided, given appropriate types for all input parameters.

 ## Computing forces